 Beginners and advanced.

 This module explores particular movements within literature and the arts during specific periods, such as Vormärz, Fin de Siècle, New Objectivity or post-war literature and culture.
-Emphasis here is on addressing such a movements within its national and international contexts.
+Emphasis here is on addressing such movements within its national and international contexts.
 The society element deals with social change during the period discussed.
 The module consists of three contact hours in total.

 Beginners and advanced.